 - Web Content Filtering Settings

-The Routers page lists all routers within your network, and allows you to add additional routers and configure their global settings.
+The Routers page lists all routers within your network and lets you add and configure new routers.
 Read the Routers: Managing Routers article to learn more.

-The Router Status page provides a graphical overview of your router by displaying system information and charting out metrics such as bandwidth utilization and traffic groups.
+The Router Status page provides a graphical overview of your router.
+It shows system information and metrics, such as bandwidth utilization and traffic groups.
 Read the Routers: Status article to learn more.

 Router Port Settings

-The Router Port Settings page allows you to configure settings for each individual LAN and WAN port on the router, alongside other global settings, such as enabling LTE functionality.
+The Router Port Settings page lets you configure settings for each LAN and WAN port on the router.
+You can also set other global settings, such as enabling LTE functionality, on this page.
 Read the Routers: Port Settings article to learn more.

 Router WAN Settings